innovationOUtside/oucb-config-generator/webapp_example.md

         icon_path: /var/ou/icons/openrefine.svg
 ```

-OpenRefine requires that a specified directory is available when it starts up, so we need to include a startup script that ensiures that the required directory is available and has appropriate permissions set.
+OpenRefine requires that a specified directory is available when it starts up, so we need to include a startup script that ensures that the required directory is available and has appropriate permissions set.

 ```yaml
 scripts: